Dr Dick Van Steenis incineration of waste

 This gives us an insight in the kind of legal challenge which The Dump The Dump campaign are currently compiling.
 No doubt, Dr van Steenis's expertise will be a component of this challenge.

-Dr Steenis's report to the Public Inquiry
+Dr Steenis's report to the Public Inquiry Re NEWHAVEN incinerator site.

 The Newhaven Incinerator, handling 210,000 tonne-a-year, was initially granted planning permission in February 2007.
 A ten-day Public Inquiry opened on 12th November 2007

-See Dr Van Steenis's REPORT for PUBLIC INQUIRY (19 November 2007 & amended 24 November at inspector’s request) regarding NEWHAVEN proposed incinerator site.
+For full text, see Dr Van Steenis's REPORT for PUBLIC INQUIRY (19 November 2007 & amended 24 November at inspector’s request) regarding NEWHAVEN proposed incinerator site.

-Downwind of PM2.5 emitting sites, such as incinerators, incidence of a large list of diseases and premature deaths at all ages are very much higher than upwind.
+These prove that downwind of PM2.5 emitting sites, such as incinerators, incidence of a large list of diseases and premature deaths at all ages are very much higher than upwind.

 As there will not be any PM2.5 monitoring downwind of the Newhaven incinerator, levels could be extremely high where grounding occurs.
 Burning of coal with waste produces PM2.2 emissions but burning oils PM2.0 and burning of bitumen mixes PM1 emissions.
 It is the varied very toxic content of PM2.5s from incinerators that makes the effects of inhalation worse.
 PM2.5s & PM1s get through the abatement equipment, which include vaporised heavy metals, PAHs, dioxins etc. etc. many of which cause mutations leading to birth defects & cancers.
 The evidence of my colleague & myself prove that these modern incinerator emissions are very deadly causing maiming and killing.